North Fork of the Coeur d'Alene River

 Sunday was a great day to explore the Montana Idaho border.
 I put 370 mile on the bike today from Trout Creek to Thompson Falls up FSR (forest service road) 471 to St Rt 9 to Kingston, ID.

 From Kingston I went west and picked up Hwy 3 to St Maries where I turned on the St Joe River road. /this is called the White Pine Scenic Byway but I'll have to be a party pooper and say the White Pine is mostly gone or in sick condition due to disease imported many years ago.
 Still, what's a name, the trip was perfect.
-I read about some of this trip and it sounded worth a ride but the day was so awesome I couldn't loose no matter what.
-Ok, at 8am it was 45 degrees so I waited til 9:30 OK?
-By now the sun was taking affect and it must have been.....50......but I have clothing.

 This is a shot of a valley off Hwy 3, there is a bicycle path and cyclists in the middle of the picture, trust me.